Pylons/pyramid/docs/narr/subrequest.rst

 exception.
 This is because it's using the default value for ``use_tweens``, which is ``False``.
 You can pass ``use_tweens=True`` instead to ensure that it will convert an exception to a Response if an :term:`exception view` is configured instead of raising the exception.
-This because exception views are called by the exception view :term:`tween` as described in :ref:`exception_views` when any view raises an exception.
+This is because exception views are called by the exception view :term:`tween` as described in :ref:`exception_views` when any view raises an exception.